Paleolepidopterites: P. sadilenkoi

 The holotype of P. sadilenkoi, Sadilenko 4, was discovered in a chunk of Baltic amber found in the Kaliningrad Oblast that dated back to the Priabonian age.

+Description

-DescriptionPaleolepidopterites is about 8.3 mm long with a robust thorax and an abdomen which tapers towards the tip.
+Paleolepidopterites is about 8.3 mm long with a robust thorax and an abdomen which tapers towards the tip.
 The slender antenna are 4.5 mm long, with tips that curl to form almost a circle, and are reddish in coloration.
 Where visible the legs are either hairy or scaly.
 The forewings are 8.3 mm in length with a 3.5 mm outer margin and a 7.3 mm lower margin.
-The hindwing length is not specified, the color patterning is described, with the hindwings longitudinally striped and a broad but diffuse submarginal band.P. destructus is noted to be much smaller than the other Paleolepidopterites species from Florissant, P. florissantana.
+The hindwing length is not specified, the color patterning is described, with the hindwings longitudinally striped and a broad but diffuse submarginal band.

+P. destructus is noted to be much smaller than the other Paleolepidopterites species from Florissant, P. florissantana.